cis5710/cis5710-homework/hw2b-cla/README.md

 ## gp4/gp8 modules

-We supply some skeleton code in `cla.sv`, including module port definitions and the simple `gp1` generate-propagate module at the leaf of the CLA hierarchy.
+We supply some skeleton code in `CarryLookaheadAdder.sv`, including module port definitions and the simple `gp1` generate-propagate module at the leaf of the CLA hierarchy.
 You will need to implement three additional modules to have a complete 32-bit adder.

 You should start with the `gp4` module, which computes aggregate g/p signals for a 4-bit slice of the addition.
 The module takes the bit-level g/p signals from `gp1` as input, and computes whether all 4 bits collectively generate/propagate a carry.
 The module also computes the actual carry-out values for the low-order 3b of its input.
 You should also think about why `gp4` doesn't compute 4b worth of carry-out 😉.
 The `gp4` module will form the top layer of your CLA hierarchy.
 Our `gp4` solution is about 30 lines of code.